Ohrid: Sports

 GFK Ohrid Lihnidos is a football team playing at the SRC Biljanini Izvori stadium in the city.
 As of the 2021–22 season they play in the second tier of the Macedonian Football League system.

-FK Voska Sport is also a football team in Ohrid that competes in the Macedonian Second League as of the 2021-22 season.
+FK Voska Sport is also a football team in Ohrid that competes in the Macedonian First League as of the 2023–24 season.

 RK Ohrid is a handball team playing at Biljanini Izvori Sports Hall arena, with a capacity of 3,500.
 As of the 2016–17 season they play in the Macedonian Handball Super League, which is the top tier.

 The Ohrid Swimming Marathon is an international open water swimming competition, always taking place in the waters of Lake Ohrid.
 The swimmers are supposed to swim 30 km from the monastery of Saint Naum to the Ohrid harbor.